Postscript 2022: I originally wrote this guide for tradespeople but have since updated it to include information for consumers as well.

 The Vetting Process

-I have no doubt that the initial vetting process used by Checkatrade is more robust than that of Rated People.
+I do not doubt that the initial vetting process used by Checkatrade is more robust than that of Rated People.

-Checkatrade conduct face-to-face interviews with each applicant and contact five nominated past customers who act as references.
-They also check ID, confirm the business address, check the public liability insurance and any qualifications.
+At the time of writing, Checkatrade conducts face-to-face interviews with each applicant and contact five nominated past customers who act as references.
+They also check ID, confirm the business address, review their public liability insurance and any qualifications.

 Ratings and Reviews – Which Service is More Trustworthy?

-While Checkatrade’s initial vetting takes longer and is more robust, their ratings system is, in my opinion, open to abuse.
+While Checkatrade’s initial vetting takes longer and is more robust, their rating system is, in my opinion, open to abuse.